Gaming

 Paul Gerard

-Mexican in Cantabria, video game lover, fanatic to the bone and passionate about technology in general.
-I'm not a programmer or a computer engineer, but that doesn't scare me to get my hands on both hardware and software.
-After work, I devoted all my time to mining, new video games and quietly recovering the gold lost in the conquest.
+Mexican in Cantabria, lover of video games, film buff to the core and passionate about technology in general.
+I'm not a programmer or computer engineer, but that doesn't make me afraid to get my hands on both hardware and software.
+After work, I dedicated all my time to mining, new video games and silently recovering the gold lost in the conquest.
 WINTER IS COMING.

 Related publications